 but they are very expensive.
 The answer was Microsoft's updated and free ICE (Image Composite Editor)

-too.
+wide-angle interior, four shots, hand held, in Palm Springs.
 This has got to be very bad news for

 If I want to apply special effects to selected photos I now use the Nik Collection, once $500 but now free from Google.